matthias-reis/carda-gatsby/content/articles/2021/09/unmaker-by-llnn.md

 The band members report that with "Deads", they further explored the fusion of guitar, bass and synthesizer layers.
 With their new record, they have clearly perfected this skill.

 I like that the tracks on "Unmaker" still don't seem too overloaded or dense at all.
-Instead, they blast properly, telling stories from a post-apocalyptic world between science fiction, horror and film noir/psycho roadmovie.
+Instead, they blast properly, telling stories from a post-apocalyptic world between science fiction, horror and film noir/psycho road movie.

 ## LLNN – "Desecrator"